Friends with Books - nerd's eye view

 Back in November, I muscled through NaNoWriMo.
 I didn’t make the word count goal — 50,000 — but I did put together a respectable manuscript.
 I put it away for about six weeks and read it again — it didn’t suck, but also, I realized it wasn’t until I reached the last chapter, somewhere around 30,000 words, that I had settled into the style that the rest of the book needed.
 This was both reassuring and hugely irritating.
 Reassuring in the realization that I did not suck.
-And irritating in that it was clear what had to happen next — I had to do a revisions.
+And irritating in that it was clear what had to happen next — revisions.

 Instead, I put the manuscript back into its virtual dusty file drawer with intentions to fulfill a promise I’d made a friend: if I came out the other side with a book that did not suck, I would write a proposal.
 I have not done that.
 There should be a NaProWriMo (National Proposal Writing Month), perhaps in May, six months after NaNoWriMo for those of use who found that our books did not suck upon re-reading them.
 I guess I know what I am doing in May.